 What Are Plant Nutrients?

 I’ve already mentioned N, P & K. But they aren’t the only plant foods needed by healthy plants.
-But before I go into the rest lets look at what NPK do in plants.
-At why they are important.
+But before I go into the rest let’s look at what NPK do in plants.
+And why they are important.

 Nitrogen (N) is used by plants to produce leaves and other green growth.